iq-motion-control/iq-module-communication-python/README.md

 ## License

-This project is licensed under the GPLv3 License - see the [LICENSE](https://github.com/iq-motion-control/iq-module-communication-python/blob/master/LICENSE) file for details
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/iq-motion-control/iq-module-communication-python/blob/master/LICENSE) file for details

 ## Acknowledgments